OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Experiments

-\textbf{Impact of the RFE Module.} RFE supplements the detector with appearance priors by modeling the correlation between target objects (or the reference frame) and the tracking frame with cross-attention.
+RFE supplements the detector with appearance priors by modeling the correlation between target objects (or the reference frame) and the tracking frame with cross-attention.
 To evaluate its contribution, we remove it from \system and conduct experiments on various tasks.
-Without the RFE module, the P$_{norm}$ on TrackingNet and the MOTA on MOT17 decrease by 1.6\% and 0.8\%, respectively.
+As shown in Table \ref{tab:rfe}, without the RFE module, the P$_{norm}$ on TrackingNet and the MOTA on MOT17 decrease by 1.6\% and 0.8\%, respectively.
 The performance degradation validates that the RFE module effectively improves the performance of our model.

-We also visualize the feature maps before and after the RFE module in Figure~\ref{fig:rfe}.
+We also visualize the feature maps before and after the RFE module in Figure~\ref{fig:vis_rfe} by performing average pooling along the feature dimension.
 The results demonstrate that the target objects in the enhanced features are more distinguishable, with which our detector could localize the target objects more accurately.

+We posit the reason why the RFE module brings more substantial improvements for the instance tracking (IT) tasks than category tracking (CT) tasks is the target object in IT is specified by the reference frame and can belong to any category, while the target objects for existing CT setting belong to specific close-set categories.
+So the IT performance relies heavily on the trajectory and the CT performance relies more on the detector.
+To further illustrate this, we evaluated \system on videos belonging to the COCO category (\eg, horse) and not (\eg, camel) on DAVIS17.
+The $\mathcal{J\&F}$ values are reported in Table \ref{tab:coco}.

+We can see that RFE has a more prominent influence on the latter.
+Therefore, we believe it can bring more significant performance gains for CT tasks in the open-vocabulary setting, which is more challenging and of higher practical value.